 - Salary and benefits for high school social workers

-- Local, in-state, travel for elementary school social workers
+- Local and in-state travel for elementary school social workers

-- Local, in-state, for high school social workers
+- Local and in-state travel for high school social workers.

 - Instructional supplies for elementary school social workers

 - Instructional supplies for high school social workers